TheBigWazz/quickgpt/README.md

 > --windowed: Hides the Python console when running the application

-> -F: Packages everything needed for the application to run into a single .exe.
-Exclude this flag to get an executable for Unix.
-These files are output in the 'dist' folder created in the same location as the script.
+> -F: Packages everything needed for the application to run into a single executable.
+The file is output in the 'dist' folder created in the same location as the script.

 View more information about PyInstaller to further customize the executable: https://pyinstaller.org/en/stable/